New Model Army (band): Death of Robert Heaton, and Carnival to Today is a Good Day (2001–2009)

 After touring Eight (2000), the band again took time out, most notably so that Sullivan could concentrate on his debut solo studio album Navigating by the Stars which was eventually released in 2003, and toured by Sullivan, Dean and White.
 As the band got together to record their ninth studio album, Robert Heaton died from pancreatic cancer on 4 November 2004.
 Carnival was finally released in September 2005, and includes Sullivan's reaction to Heaton's death, "Fireworks Night".
 Dave Blomberg was unable to take part in touring the album, and was replaced by guitarist Marshall Gill.

 The band's tenth studio album, High, was produced relatively quickly and was released in August 2007.
 The tour suffered a slight setback when the United States Citizenship and Immigration Services again denied the band visas; this time the issue was relatively quickly resolved and the dates rescheduled for early 2008.
 Soon afterwards, the band was again shaken as manager Tommy Tee died unexpectedly at the age of 46.
 By 2009, though, the band were again back in the studio.
 Today Is a Good Day was a far more uncompromising album, the heavy rock title track and others directly referencing the stock market crash of 2008.
-As the tour to promote the studio album came to an end, it was drawing close to 30 years since the band had formed.